natwonglakhon/main/_posts/2026-06-16-taylor-swift-lyrics-analysis.md

 ### Signature Words per Album (TF-IDF)

-To find the most characteristic words for each album — words that are common within that album but rare across others — I used TF-IDF (Term Frequency–Inverse Document Frequency).
-See more in the Jupyter notebook for definition.
+To find the most characteristic words for each album (words that are common within that album but rare across others), I used TF-IDF (Term Frequency–Inverse Document Frequency).
+See more in my Jupyter notebook for definition and explanation.

 Some standout results: